Tearran/ITW_TCG/card-design-guide.md

 ### Habitat flora

-these may be trees, cacti, vines and other non food type plants.
+These may include trees, cacti, vines, and other non-food plants
 ---

 ## Event